 The ASV also has a sub-oscillator.
 This produces a triangle wave output that is half the frequency of VCO 1, that is, one octave below the pitch of VCO1.
 By default this is sent to the third level control on the mixer although this can be overridden by inserting a jack plug into the 'mixer in' socket.
 The sub-oscillator's output is also available on the socket field.

 The pitch of both VCOs may be controlled by a master tune control on the front panel.
 Two octave switches independently control the base pitch of each of the VCOs.
 Each switch covers a range of three octaves.
 The pitch of VCO2 may also be offset from VCO 1 by the VCO 2 Tune control.
 The range of this control covers just over one octave from unison at the 9 o'clock position to an octave above at around 3 o'clock.

 Pitch may also controlled by external control voltages (CVs) and internal sources such as the LFO and ENV1.
 Front panel pots control the depth of this modulation.

 The pulse wave output from each VCO can be manually controlled by the pulse width controls.
 At their middle settings both pots will produce a 50% pulse wave, ie. a square wave.
 The pulse width of both VCOs can be dynamically altered with external CVs, or internal sources.
 Both VCOs use special circuitry to make the their average voltage output equal to zero.
 This reduces audible thumping when the pulse width is modulated quickly.

-The ASV uses four printed circuit boards all parallel to the front panel making for a shallow module.
+The ASV, here mounted on a MOTM format panel, uses four printed circuit boards all parallel to the front panel making for a shallow module.